10 Facts About Vaccinations and the Role of Nurses

-World Immunization Week takes place during the last week of April each year.
+World Immunization Week occurs in the last week of April each year.
 The World Health Organization (WHO) and its partners sponsor the event to promote global vaccination practices as the most effective way to protect people from disease.

 Read on for 10 facts about vaccines and the roles of nurses.